Laft

 Laft (لافت) (Note: Also romanized as Lāft; also known as Bandar-e Lāft, Lāft-e Now, Luft, and Yāft) is a city in the Central District of Qeshm County, Hormozgan province, Iran.
 Laft is more than 2,000 years old.
 It is on Qeshm Island in the Straits of Hormuz, to the southwest of Bandar Abbas.

 Demographics

 Population

 At the time of the 2006 National Census, Laft's population was 3,899 in 765 households, when it was a village in Howmeh Rural District.
 The following census in 2011 counted 4,105 people in 952 households.
-At the time of the 2006 National Census, the village's population was 4,668 people in 1,216 households.
+At the time of the 2016 National Census, the village's population was 4,668 people in 1,216 households.

-Laft was elevated to the status of a city after the census.
+In 2021, Laft was elevated to the status of a city after the census.

 Overview

 Laft is surrounded by Hara forests (mangroves).
-The most obvious architectural features of the houses is their variously-sized windbreaks (windtowers).
+The most obvious architectural features of the houses is their variously-sized windtowers.
 The people of Laft constructed them for making the inner space of the building cool in summer.
 The buildings of Laft are constructed close to each other, with winding and narrow alleys.